MauriLoi/ATM-Python-Project/README.md

 ## Acknowledgements

-<div align="justify"> This project was inspired by [mention any inspirations or resources used].
+<div align="justify"> This project was inspired by JustIt Bootcamp.
-Thanks to [mention contributors or resources that were particularly helpful]. </div>
+Thanks to Jessica our teacher. </div>